Standout feature: Chic interior and a great wine list

 1240 8 Ave.
 S.E., 403-531-2767, rougecalgary.com

 Going to back to school for your wedding day might be a great idea.
-SAIT’s Macdonald Hall is a 1920s room that can seat 152 guests.
-The Irene Lewis Atrium has three-story high glass ceilings with a backdrop of Heritage Hall’s facafe.
-It can seat 500 guests.
+SAIT’s Macdonald Hall is a 1920s room that can seat 152 guests for a banquet and 200 guests for a ceremony.
+The Irene Lewis Atrium has three-story high glass ceilings with a backdrop of Heritage Hall’s facade.
+It can seat 500 guests banquet style and 800 guests for a ceremony.
 4Nines Dining Room has space for 250 seated guests.
-If you host your wedding at SAIT, guests have the option to stay on campus and you have access to the wedding suite at the top of Begin Tower, which comes with two bedrooms, two kitchens, two living areas, a dining room and balcony with views of the mountains and city
+If you host your wedding at SAIT, guests have the option to stay on campus and you have access to the wedding suite at the top of Begin Tower, which comes with two bedrooms, two kitchens, two living areas, a dining room and balcony with views of the mountains and city.

 This is the last standing, usable barn within the city limits.
 It was built in the 1920s and refurbished in the 1970s.
 It’s wood-panelled interior makes it easy to personalize the space and it backs onto a wooded pathway.
 Its capacity is 115.